tylerlevine/pr/README.md

 ### Options
 **--min-count**
 Minimum number of review signatures required for acceptance of a commit range.
 Defaults to 1.

-**--from**
-Specify the ref which represents the beginning of the commit range.
-Defaults to `HEAD^`.

-**--to**
-Specify the ref which represents the end of the commit range.
-Defaults to `HEAD`.

-**--trustdb**
-Specify the gpg trustdb which review signatures should be evaluated against.
-Defaults to `.reviewers`.

-## `pr import`
-Import public keys from repository trustdb into local gpg keychain.

-### Options
-**--trustdb**
-Specify the gpg trustdb from which reviewer public keys should be imported.
-Defaults to `.reviewers`.

-**--keyserver**
-Specify the gpg keyserver from which reviewer public keys should be retrieved.
-Defaults to `hkp://keyserver.ubuntu.com:80`.

 ## `pr version`
 Show `pr` version information.